Emergency Vehicle Operator Card Procedures

 Career members of the Baltimore County Fire Department may obtain a State of Maryland Emergency Vehicle Operator (EVO) Card through the Fire-Rescue Academy in order to operate Class "A" or Class "B" fire apparatus.
 Personnel should refer to SOP 700-15 for a detailed outline of the process.

-If the Provisional EVO Card expires prior to the card holder completing the Full EVO Card certification process, it is the responsibility of the card holder to notify the Academy and the card holder will be required to re-apply for the provisional EVO card and restart the process.
-All requests for testing shall be done no less than one month of the date of expiration of the Provisional EVO card.
+No extensions will be granted for Provisional EVO Cards.
+If the Provisional EVO Card expires prior to the card holder completing the Full EVO Card certification process, it is the responsibility of the card holder to notify the Academy and the card holder will be required to re-apply for the Provisional EVO card and restart the process.

 The candidate should bring the following items on the date of the test: